TRY NOW

 Windows 10 uses Microsoft’s Modern lifecycle, which really just means that Windows 10 is considered to be a continuous services/supported product.
 The actual dates of when Windows 10 versions and editions are going end of life are not dynamic however.
 These remain fixed at dates that Microsoft determines.

-Additional interesting insights from our analysys shows than only 3.55% of Windows 10 devices are running a Long-Term Servicing Channel (LTSC) or Long-Term Servicing Branch (LTSB) versions, with version 1809 being the most used LTSC version at 53.27% of all long-term versions.
+Additional interesting insights from our analysis shows than only 3.55% of Windows 10 devices are running a Long-Term Servicing Channel (LTSC) or Long-Term Servicing Branch (LTSB) versions.

 Risks of Running Unsupported Windows Versions

 Running unsupported Windows versions comes with several significant risks.
+The most severe impact is that these versions do no longer receive security updated.
 Without regular security updates, these versions become prime targets for cyberattacks, leaving sensitive data and critical systems vulnerable.
 Additionally, using outdated software can lead to non-compliance with industry regulations and standards, potentially resulting in hefty fines and legal ramifications.

 Recommendations for Organizations